CyberT33N/redis-cheat-sheet/README.md

 // callback
 client.zrem(...query, (e, res) => {
-  console.log(res)  // true or false <-- In our planets set it will look like this: Mars:1, Sun:3, Earth:4
+  console.log(res)  // 1 (amount of member removed) <-- In our planets set it will look like this: Mars:1, Sun:3, Earth:4
   client.quit();
 });